-Dwarf lionfish (or is it lion fishes?) are popular and intriguing tank fish because of their remarkable coloration and shape, but also because of the graceful yet venomous danger held in their iconic, flowing fins. is a scorpionfish belonging to the genus Dendrochirus.
-The most popular species in this genus are D. biocellatus (Fu Manchu or Two spot), D. brachyptherus (Dwarf Fuzzy Lionfish) and D. zebra (Dwarf zebra lionfish).
+Dwarf lionfish (or is it lion fishes?) are popular and intriguing saltwater fish because of their remarkable coloration and shape, but also because of the graceful yet venomous danger held in their iconic, flowing fins.
+The most popular species in this genus are D. biocellatus (Fu Manchu or Two spot), D. brachypterous (Dwarf Fuzzy Lionfish) and D. zebra (Dwarf zebra lionfish).

 Dwarf lionfish tank size

-Dwarf lion fish inhabit shallow coastal waters and have an affinity for caves and rocky outcrops there they can ambush their prey, mainly consisting of small crustaceans.
+Dwarf lion fish inhabit shallow coastal waters and have an affinity for caves and rocky outcrops where they can ambush their prey, mainly consisting of small crustaceans.

 As is the case for most fishes, adding some rock work will create structures for hiding in and will likely help the fish swim about with less fear.